makerdao/community/governance/votes/Executive vote - November 16, 2022.md

 * The [Maximum Debt Ceiling (`line`)](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) will be set to **5 million DAI**.
 * The [Target Available Debt (`gap`)](https://manual.makerdao.com/module-index/module-dciam#target-available-debt-gap) will be set to **3 million DAI**.
 * The [Ceiling Increase Cooldown (`ttl`)](https://manual.makerdao.com/module-index/module-dciam#ceiling-increase-cooldown-ttl) will be set to **8 hours**.

-### MANA-A Urgent Parameter Changes

-As per this [forum post](https://forum.makerdao.com/t/mana-a-intermediate-parameter-change-proposal/18727) from the Risk Core Unit (RISK-001), the following urgent changes will be made to the MANA-A vault type, if this proposal passes:

-* The [Maximum Debt Ceiling (`line`)](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) will be reduced by 7 million DAI from 10 million DAI to **3 million DAI**.
-* The [Stability Fee](https://manual.makerdao.com/parameter-index/vault-risk/param-stability-fee) will be increased by 42.5% from 7.5% to **50%**.
-* The [Liquidation Penalty (`chop`)](https://manual.makerdao.com/parameter-index/vault-risk/param-liquidation-penalty) will be increased by 17% from 13% to **30%**.

 ### `doc` Variable Housekeeping Updates for RWA Vaults